Partially massless theory as a quantum gravity candidate: Introduction

 Einstein gravity theory is a great success to explain how the matters(more precisely their energy and momenta) affect their space time that they are sitting in.
 The Mercury's perihelion advance in our solar system, the gravitational lensing and so on are the unavoidable facts that we can observe from the sky and they show that Einstein's gravity must be correct.
 Moreover, recently, the gravitational waves are detected, which are expected by a weak field expansion of the Einstein equations(The linearized Einstein gravity).
 Somehow, there is no reason that we do not accept the Einstein gravity as a well designed classical theory which perfectly describe the gravitational effects in our world.

 However, the wave-particle duality in quantum mechanics leads this well designed theory to puzzles.
 Does graviton exist?
 Quantum field theory provides reasonable processes which quantize the fields and the results are appearance of quanta with definite energy and momenta, which we call ``particle''.
 These particles interplay with themselves or the other particles and give probabilities or interaction strengths that the particles effectively interact one another.
 If the graviton exists, then does it provide an effective gravitational theory?
-Does this theory is the Einstein gravity or another?
+Is this theory the Einstein gravity or another?
 Which theory should be a right candidate for the quantum gravity?
 So far, no one can answer these questions.

 The first try to quantize the gravitational theory is to quantize the Fi\fixmeag{er}{}z-Pauli action\fixmeag{.}{with/without the gravitational mass} In \cite{Fierz:1939ix}, Fierz and Pauli discuss what kind of spin 2 field action gives transverseness and relativistic dispersion relation to the fields in the level of its equation of motion.
-It turns out that Fierz-Pauli action\fixmeag{, even }{with/}without its mass term, \fixmeag{also know as linearized Einstein-Hilbert action,}{} in the flat background does.
-In fact, the action for the gravitational waves from the quadratic truncation of the weak field expansion of the Einstein-Hilbert action are transverse and show null propagation.
+It turns out that Fierz-Pauli action\fixmeag{, even }{with/}without its mass term, \fixmeag{also known as linearized Einstein-Hilbert action,}{} in the flat background does.
+In fact, the gravitational fields from the quadratic truncation of the weak field expansion of the Einstein-Hilbert action are transverse and show null propagation.

 Another issue to quantize the gravitational fields is the ghost problem.
 In \cite{VanNieuwenhuizen:1973fi}, the authors discuss the condition that the Hamiltonian of the spin-2 fields becomes positive definite.
 The Fi\fixmeag{er}{re}z Pauli action\fixmeag{, thanks to the well-chosen mass term,}{} is the unique action without ghost and tachyon states \cite{Fierz:1939ix}. \fixmeag{}{with/without mass terms.}